LivePersonInc/knowledge-center-archive/_release/November 2019/November 11th Release Notes.md

   * Search based on SDEs

 We added new types to contentToRetrieve: previouslySubmittedAgentSurveys and latestAgentSurvey (not part of the default contentToRetrieve).
+For more information please see the [developers community](https://developers.liveperson.com/messaging-interactions-api-methods-conversations.html)

 ## Thumbnail masking